js1972/CarND-Advanced-Lane-Lines/README.md

 Additionally we use the OpenCV Sobel function to take the gradient of the image in the X direction.
 By taking the gradient in the X direction we can better pick out vertical features in the image (such as lane lines).
 The gradient is then thresholded as well between 20 and 100.

 Finally we merge these two thresholded images.
 At the bottom of the `threshold_binary()` function in cell 11 you can see that we form two images.
-One is for debugging purposes where we stack the two image on top of each other (`color_binary`) - enabling us to see in one image how each technique is contributing.
+One is for debugging purposes where we stack the two images on top of each other (`color_binary`) - enabling us to see in one image how each technique is contributing.
 The other (`combined_binary`) is simply a bitwise-or between the two images

 Here's an example of my output for this step showing both the images described above.